awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.MySQL.LogFileSize.md

 ## Aurora MySQL slow query and general logs<a name="USER_LogAccess.MySQL.Generallog"></a>

-The Aurora MySQL slow query log and the general log can be written to a file or a database table by setting parameters in your DB parameter group\.
+You can write the Aurora MySQL slow query log and the general log to a file or a database table\.
+To do so, set parameters in your DB parameter group\.
 For information about creating and modifying a DB parameter group, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
 You must set these parameters before you can view the slow query log or general log in the Amazon RDS console or by using the Amazon RDS API, Amazon RDS CLI, or AWS SDKs\.

 You can control Aurora MySQL logging by using the parameters in this list:
 + `slow_query_log`: To create the slow query log, set to 1\.
 The default is 0\.
 + `general_log`: To create the general log, set to 1\.
 The default is 0\.
-+ `long_query_time`: To prevent fast\-running queries from being logged in the slow query log, specify a value for the shortest query run time to be logged, in seconds\.
++ `long_query_time`: To prevent fast\-running queries from being logged in the slow query log, specify a value for the shortest query runtime to be logged, in seconds\.
 The default is 10 seconds; the minimum is 0\.
 If log\_output = FILE, you can specify a floating point value that goes to microsecond resolution\.
 If log\_output = TABLE, you must specify an integer value with second resolution\.
-Only queries whose run time exceeds the `long_query_time` value are logged\.
+Only queries whose runtime exceeds the `long_query_time` value are logged\.
 For example, setting `long_query_time` to 0\.1 prevents any query that runs for less than 100 milliseconds from being logged\.
 + `log_queries_not_using_indexes`: To log all queries that do not use an index to the slow query log, set to 1\.
-Queries that don't use an index are logged even if their run time is less than the value of the `long_query_time` parameter\.
+Queries that don't use an index are logged even if their runtime is less than the value of the `long_query_time` parameter\.
 The default is 0\.
 + `log_output option`: You can specify one of the following options for the `log_output` parameter\.
   + **TABLE** – Write general queries to the `mysql.general_log` table, and slow queries to the `mysql.slow_log` table\.
   + **FILE** – Write both general and slow query logs to the file system\.